preslavmihaylov/vim-cheat-sheet/README.md

 g - match multiple times on a single line
 c - ask before replacing

+## Performing external commands

+:!{external command} - executes command and returns to vim after execution
+:r!{external command} - read the result of external command and put it under cursor
+:{num1},{num2}! {command} - replace the contents of the file between line {num1} and {num2} with result of external command.
+                            Feed as input the contents between those lines.

 ## Performing a command n times

 Every command can be performed several times by supplying it with a number